rlj1202/sce212-pa2-2019f/README.md

   ```

 - The machine also has 1MB memory which is accessible through  `unsigned char memory[]`.
 Like the registers, the framework provides `dump` CLI command to examine memory contents.
 It accepts the starting address and length for command parameters.
+Non-printable characters are printed as '.'.
   ```
   >> dump 0 32
-  0x00000000:  00 11 22 33      " 3
+  0x00000000:  00 11 22 33    . . " 3
   0x00000004:  44 55 66 77    D U f w
-  0x00000008:  de ad be ef    � � � �
+  0x00000008:  de ad be ef    . . . .
-  0x0000000c:  00 00 00 00
+  0x0000000c:  00 00 00 00    . . . .
   0x00000010:  68 65 6c 6c    h e l l
   0x00000014:  6f 20 77 6f    o   w o
   0x00000018:  72 6c 64 21    r l d !
-  0x0000001c:  00 00 00 00
+  0x0000001c:  21 00 00 00    ! . . .
   >> dump 0x1000 0x20
   0x00001000:  00 00 00 00
   0x00001004:  00 00 00 00